-Attributes: Arts (Division I C), Comparative Civilizations, EASN Elective Set 1 205 Topics in East Asian Humanities Selected topics in East Asian humanities: e.g., Japanese Women, Modern China through Film, Women's Images in Chinese Film, Japanese Architecture.
-This course fulfills the Humanities (Division I A) or Arts (Division I C) distribution requirement, depending on topic.
-Attributes: Appropriate for First-Year, Comparative Civilizations, EASN Elective Set 1 206 Topics in East Asian Society Selected topics in East Asian society: e.g., Modern Japanese Culture, Chinese Society, Chinese Emperors, The Chinese City.
-Attributes: Appropriate for First-Year, Comparative Civilizations, EASN Elective Set 3, Social Sciences (Division II) 236 Japanese Society This course is an introduction to contemporary Japanese society.
+Attributes: Appropriate for First-Year, Arts, EASN Elective Set 1, Global Diversity 236 Japanese Society This course is an introduction to contemporary Japanese society.
 The course examines what everyday life is like in Japan from anthropological and historical perspectives.
 It explores such major social institutions as families, gender, communities, workplaces, and belief systems.
 The course focuses as well on the ways in which modernization has affected these institutions and the identities of Japanese people.
-Attributes: ANTH Ethnographic Course, Comparative Civilizations, EASN Elective Set 3, Social Sciences (Division II) 259 Law, Politics, and Society in Asia This course examines the interaction between law, legal institutions and citizens in China, Japan, India and Thailand.
+Attributes: ANTH Ethnographic Course, Appropriate for First-Year, EASN Elective Set 3, Global Diversity, Social Sciences 259 Law, Politics, and Society in Asia This course examines the interaction between law, legal institutions and citizens in China, Japan, and India.
 Covering history and the contemporary scene, course focuses on how law works in practice and is understood and used by ordinary people in Asia.
 It covers areas such as marriage and divorce, the legal profession, lost property, civil rights, the environment, sexuality, mediation, land development and property, among others.
 Comparisons between the United States and Asia, as well as between Asian countries, will be emphasized.
 This course is cross-listed as POSC 259 and LAWP 259.
-Attributes: Comparative Civilizations, Comparative Poli Sci Course, EASN Elective Set 3, Social Sciences (Division II) 305 Colloquium in East Asian Humanities Intensive discussion of topics in East Asian Humanities.
+Attributes: Appropriate for First-Year, Comparative Poli Sci Course, EASN Elective Set 3, Global Diversity, LAWP Law Elective, PMGT International Policy, Social Sciences 305 Colloquium in East Asian Humanities Intensive discussion of topics in East Asian Humanities.
 Designed for majors and for non-majors who have taken courses in related fields.
-Topics include: Chinese Culture in 'The Dream of the Red Chamber', Strange Stories from a Chinese studio, Issues of Identity among Asian-Americans, the films of Akira Kurosawa, Images of Japan in the West, Issues of Love and Gender in Modern Japanese Literature, Kyoto School Philosophy, Japanese Land-scape Architecture.
-Prerequisite: East Asian Studies majors and non-majors who have taken courses in related fields or permission of the instructor.
-This course fulfills the Humanities (Division I A) or Arts (Division I C) distribution requirement, depending on topic.
-Attributes: Comparative Civilizations, EASN Elective Set 1 306 Colloquium on East Asian Society Intensive discussion of topics on East Asian Society.
+Topics include: Chinese Culture in 'The Dream of the Red Chamber', Strange Stories from a Chinese studio, Issues of Identity among Asian-Americans, the films of Akira Kurosawa, Images of Japan in the West, Issues of Love and Gender in Modern Japanese Literature, Kyoto School Philosophy, Japanese Landscape Architecture.
+Prerequisite: East Asian Studies majors and non-majors who have taken courses in related fields or permission of the instructor; dependent upon topic.
+Attributes: EASN Elective Set 1, Global Diversity 306 Colloquium on East Asian Society Intensive discussion of topics on East Asian Society.
 Designed for majors and for non-majors who have taken courses in related fields.
 Topics include: Beijing and Shanghai: A Tale of Two Cities, Sino-Japanese Wars, Chinese Emperors, the Chinese Diaspora, Marriage Laws in Modern China, Meiji Restoration, Aristocracy in Ancient Japan, Samurai Culture, Japanese Constitutions.
-Prerequisite: East Asian Studies majors and non-majors who have taken courses in related fields or permission of the instructor.
-Attributes: Comparative Civilizations, EASN Elective Set 3, Social Sciences (Division II) 310 Interpreting the Chinese Cultural Revolution This seminar examines the varying approaches and methodologies scholars have adopted in studying the Great Proletarian Cultural Revolution in China (1966-1976), one of the most important political events in modern Chinese history.
+Prerequisite: East Asian Studies majors and non-majors who have taken courses in related fields or permission of the instructor; dependent upon topic.
+Attributes: EASN Elective Set 3, Global Diversity, Social Sciences 310 Interpreting the Chinese Cultural Revolution This seminar examines the varying approaches and methodologies scholars have adopted in studying the Great Proletarian Cultural Revolution in China (1966-1976), one of the most important political events in modern Chinese history.
 While the course does cover some history, its approach is mainly analytical to formulate effective research results.
 How can we know if a certain methodology is appropriate?
 How have primary and secondary sources been used to understand this complex event?
 The goal is to teach students about what happened during the Cultural Revolution and how scholars have studied it.
 Prerequisite: 101.
 Offered every two years.